 - The Teaching Center Math Lab, located at SE Broward Hall, staffed by trained math and science students offers free tutoring.
 You may want to attend different hours to find the tutors with whom you feel most comfortable.
-Go to https://teachingcenter.ufl.edu/ to find their hours.
-You can also request free one-on-one tutoring. - The open source text book http://bit.ly/wvK7UTB. - And last but not least, GLC2, the Guided Learning has summaries on each topic and lots worked out examples to guide you through the course.
+You can also request free one-on-one tutoring. - The open source text book. - And last but not least, GLC2, the Guided Learning has summaries on each topic and lots worked out examples to guide you through the course.